-In September 2010, more than 40 members of Congress sent letters requesting FDA halt the approval of the AquaBounty salmon.
+Less than 2 weeks after the meeting, more than 40 members of Congress signed letters requesting FDA halt the approval of the AquaBounty transgenic salmon.

 "The FDA's hastily completed approval process puts American consumers and the environment at risk.
 GE salmon could be devastating to fishing and coastal communities, our food source, and already depleted wild salmon populations.
 The FDA should put the interests and safety of American families and our ocean resources above special interests"